radareorg/blog/content/posts/crackme_with_tl.md

 _JNIEnv
 ```

-You can either use esil emulation or debugging to find out the address of JNIEnv struct and then link the struct to the address and watch the magic happen :)
+You can either use ESIL emulation or debugging to find the address of JNIEnv struct.
+Now link both the struct and address using tl command and watch the magic happen :)

 ```
 [0x00000f60]> tl JNINativeInterface = 0x464c457f